 Don’t Rent Snorkels in Hawaii

 Let’s talk about snorkel rentals.
 Yes, of course they’re cleaning them, but snorkels go inside your mouth.
 Would you share a partially eaten Lifesaver with a stranger?
-What if we cleaned it really well first?
-See what we’re getting at here?
+What if I cleaned it really well first?
+See what I’m getting at here?